connexcs/docs/docs/transcription.md

 To view existing transcriptions, you can enter `*` and choose the required date range, and it will return all the results.

-You can further refine your search using query Search Modifiers (anchor)
+You can further refine your search using query [Search Modifiers](https://bani--connexcs-docs.netlify.app/transcription/#search-modifiers)

 ### Saved Queries